PoProstuWitold/homeserver/tunnels/README.md

    	ssh myAwesomeLinuxUsername@192.168.0.18
    	```

-  	type password for your user nad congrats!
+  	type password for your user and congrats!
 You are connected via SSH!
 With SSH you can connect to your server **from LAN only**.

+	I also recommend setting key-based auth as well as disable ``root`` login and password login.
+Everything about that is covered in **Port Forwarding** part of this repository.

+	If you want to connect from the Internet you can check something like [Tailscale](https://tailscale.com/) or buy some VPS.

 ## 3. Docker & Docker Compose
 Setup Docker with Docker Compose and add your user to "docker" group.
 This steps may vary depending on your Linux distro.